o0101/environments/README.md

 ## [![version](https://img.shields.io/npm/v/environments.svg?label=&color=0080FF)](https://github.com/cris691/environments/releases/latest) ![npm downloads](https://img.shields.io/npm/dt/environments)

-My coding **environments** (some dotfiles, and configs) and useful tools.
+My coding **environments** (some dotfiles, and configs) and useful tools, and commands.

-My coding environments, and useful commands.
+I do almost all my work in cloud VPS, so these scripts help me get set up quickly and work in vim and got efficiently.

 Also includes a script for counting lines of code using common tools.